mcneel/rhino.inside-revit/docs/pages/_en/beta/guides/revit-types.md

 Revit *Project Browser* now lists the new family under *Families*

-You can also pass the **Generic Model** template to the *Family.New* component and set the category manually using the *Model.CategoriesPicker* component.
+You can also pass the **Generic Model** template to the *Family.New* component and set the category manually using the {% include ltr/comp.html uuid="eb266925-" %} component.

 ![]({{ "/static/images/guides/revit-families13.png" | prepend: site.baseurl }})